2E0PGS/nbarc/membership.md

 ### Courses

 The foundation, intermediate and full radio amateur courses are being taught at the club.
-However, they are subject to availability so please contact: [Paul Stevenson (G8YMM)]()
+However, they are subject to availability so please contact: [Paul Stevenson (G8YMM)]({{ site.baseurl }}/contact)
-Membership status

 ### Membership status